 Twitch notes that you should have multiple moderators, depending on the size of your channel.
 Below is a list of the recommended number of mods, depending on channel size:

-- Small channels (<1 text line per second on average) — one to two mods
+- Small channels (less than 1 text line per second on average) — one to two mods

-- Medium channels (< 5 text line per second on average) — one mod for every 200 viewers
+- Medium channels (less than 5 text lines per second on average) — one mod for every 200 viewers

 - Large channels — one mod for every 600 viewers and automated moderation